 There’s no assurance that anyone else will get the same results.
 If there are no errors on your credit report and you are unable to get any negative records removed, you may see much lower and slower results.

 I like the idea of not spending money and fixing my credit on my own without any help.

-The problem with do-it-yourself credit repair is that frankly, you probably don’t know enough to do it properly.
+The problem with a do-it-yourself strategy is that you probably don’t know enough to do it properly.

 I don’t care how many of these articles you read.
 The bottom line is that there are people who do this for a living because figuring this stuff out is a full-time job.

 Jason Kaplan, Attorney-at-Law and the Owner of The Credit Pros explained how the credit bureau dispute system works and why you have to be careful about the language you choose in dispute letters.’

 When the credit bureaus receive a dispute letter they assign it a three-digit credit bureau code based on the language used in the letter.
 “If the dispute does not correlate to a specific code, the dispute will be bucketed into a catch-all category, and the tradeline will have a lesser chance of deletion“, Kaplan stated.